abdulwahidnesrustu-code/MYSTERY-CHARACTER-PROFILE-Detective-evidence-board-/README.md

-# Detective Evidence Board – Mystery Character Profile
+# Detective Evidence Board -Mystery Character Profile

 This project is a single-page detective-style webpage that presents the investigation of an unknown subject using an evidence board layout.
 The page is designed using basic HTML and inline CSS.